otenim/AnomalyDetectionUsingAutoencoder/README.md

 We tried comparing three models: (1) autoencoder, (2) deep autoencoder, and (3) convolutional autoencoder in terms of capability of anomaly detection.

 In anomaly detection using autoencoders, we train an autoencoder on only normal dataset.
-So, when an input data that has different features from normal dataset are fed to the model, the corresponding reconstruction error will increase.
+So, when an input data that have different features from normal dataset are fed to the model, the corresponding reconstruction error will increase.
 We call such input data "abnormal data" here.

 ## Model Architecture